Chapter 2 About Word and PowerPoint documents

 2.1.1 Vocabulary

-Calculated Fields: Calculated fields are dynamic elements in a Word document.
-They allow for inserting data that is automatically updated, such as dates, page numbers, tables references, etc. Table of contents is typically generated using calculated fields that reference the titles and page numbers.
+6. Fields: Fields are dynamic elements in a Word document.
+They instruct Word to insert values that are automatically updated, such as dates, page numbers, or references to other parts of the document.
+A table of contents is typically generated using fields that reference the heading styles and page numbers.

-Paragraph and Character Styles: Paragraph and character styles are predefined formatting attributes that can be applied to text in a Word document.
-Paragraph styles define the appearance of paragraphs, such as font, size, alignment, margins, etc. Character styles are applied to specific parts of the text (chunk), such as words, to highlight them or give them a specific format.
+7. Paragraph and Character Styles: Paragraph and character styles are predefined formatting attributes that can be applied to text in a Word document.
+Paragraph styles define the appearance of paragraphs (font, size, alignment, margins, etc.), while character styles are applied to specific runs inside a paragraph to highlight them or give them a specific format.

 By using these structural elements, you can create well-organized Word documents with distinct sections, customized headers and footers, structured tables, calculated fields for page numbers and tables of contents, as well as consistent styles for efficient formatting.